Adult Education

 -

-➡️ Please purchase your own copy of the book here and read the diary portion (pages 1–166) before our first meeting.
-Bring your book, bring a snack (yes, wine is welcome), and bring your curiosity.
+Bring your book, a snack (yes, wine is welcome), and your curiosity.
 Come ready to read, talk, and enjoy community.

 Curious about Judaism?
 Whether you’re married to or dating someone Jewish, considering conversion, reconnecting after time away, or hoping to become a more informed Jewish parent, this 15-session Introduction to Judaism course is designed for you.